 Framestore, the renowned UK-based visual effects studio, recently used Silhouette on Project Power (starring Jamie Foxx and Joseph Gordon-Levitt) to help build many complex behind-the-scenes invisible effects to lay the groundwork for stunningly explosive visuals.

 “Silhouette is an indispensable tool for our roto and paint team.
 We used Silhouette on Project Power (and integrated Mocha tracking) extensively to remove stunt wires and LED lights where necessary, reconstruct sets digitally, and clean up practical footage for CG replacement,” says Josh Barham, Lead Paint & Roto Artist, Framestore.
 “Silhouette is our go-to tool for challenging paint work.”

 BOT VFX, based in India, also relies heavily on Silhouette and used it to tackle rotoscoping and paint work on season three of the megahit Stranger Things.

 BOT VFX used Silhouette to isolate the actors on this shot from Stranger Things - Season 3.
 (Courtesy of Netflix)

 “This seemingly simple shot required a lot of roto and paint artistry due to water reflections and lighting,” states Hitesh Shah, CEO & Founder, BOT VFX.
 “For the past 12 years, BOT VFX has come to rely on Silhouette for all of our roto and much of our paint tasks.
 But in this particular shot, Silhouette’s node-based workflow and compositing tools were also a huge help to the creative process.”

-Congrats to Silhouette and thank you to the Netflix Post Technology Alliance!
+Congrats to Silhouette and thank you to the Netflix Production Technology Alliance!
 We can’t wait to show you what’s coming up in the Silhouette 2021 release.